Pupil Premium Funding is to be utilised by schools to:

 If you think you may be eligible, please use the following link:

 It is easy to apply and you are told immediately if you are eligible.
 If you have any questions or queries, please contact the school office and we will be happy to assist you.

-It will be the responsibility of the Head Teacher or a delegated member of staff to produce regular reports for the governor’s curriculum committee on:
+It is the responsibility of the Head Teacher or a delegated member of staff (Pupil Premium Lead) to produce regular reports for the school Governors.
+The reports should focus on measuring the effectiveness of the Pupil Premium approach and spending against its impact on disadvantaged children compared with non-disadvantaged nationally.

 The school is committed to meeting the needs of all pupils, whether or not they are eligible for the Pupil Premium.

 Pupil Premium Award – Winner (Primary)

 We are extremely pleased to share some fantastic news.
 Wimborne First School won the Primary Category in the Dorset Pupil Premium Awards 2019.
 These awards recognise good practice in schools and settings who are dedicated to improving the life chances of disadvantaged pupils.